 And then the rest of the book happens.
 I love reading about religion in Late Antiquity, but hate it at the same time.
 It brings up a lot of emotions related to just how shitty religious persecution became after Christianity took over the Roman Empire.
 I don’t dispute what happened to Christians before they rose to power.
 The scale, though, is totally different.
 Polytheists persecuted Christians because Christian fantasies about martyrdom drove them to do things that were punishable offenses, and that soured the public opinion of Christians.
 Christians persecuted people for not abandoning their gods and went on to convert rulers of various peoples.
 Christians massacred entire villages of people who refused to convert.
 The disrespect shown to Augustus Julian by monotheists (who call him “Julian the Apostate”) is deplorable.
 Monotheists must feel uneasy and even angry when they read God Against the Gods because Kirsch does not give them the glory they find in the state-mandated history texts and Sunday sermons.

 We still live in a world dominated by monotheism.
 Now, though, the monotheists funnel money into charities in Africa, Asia, and South America that claim to provide aid, but that also evangelize and tear traditional communities apart.
 As far as relief organizations go, I only support Doctors Without Borders (MSF) because the French value of laïcité (secularism, loosely translated) puts a check on what monotheistic MSF volunteers and employees can get away with.
 On bad days, we see Christian religious extremists take over American government institutions or commit terrorist acts in abortion clinics or lobby the government to impose their religious laws on all of us.
-Muslim religious extremists commit terror attacks.
-It’s the same process of radicalization in both religions, but many Americans respect Christian extremists — and will vote them into office.
+We can see parallels to this within many monotheisms that practice exclusivist salvation doctrines and that do predatory proselytization; while we are often quick to condemn members of other religions who behave horribly, many Americans respect Christian extremists — and will vote them into office.

-In sum, God Against the Gods is a great book that deserves a read from new(er) Hellenists.
+In sum, God Against the Gods is a great book that deserves a read from those who are new(er) to worshipping the Hellenic Gods.
 It’s especially good at challenging internalized assumptions and the things that we are taught in history books.
 4.5/5 stars. 😄